-This would include Inhalers, Insulin pumps, blood glucose monitor, and EpiPens A student who needs to use his/her EpiPen for allergic reactions should report the use of the EpiPen to the supervising adult immediately, call nurse and 911.
+This would include Inhalers, Insulin pumps, blood glucose monitor, and EpiPens.
+A student who needs to use his/her EpiPen for allergic reactions should report the use of the EpiPen to the supervising adult immediately, call nurse, and 911.

-Parents/guardians are responsible for informing the school of changes in medication or treatment orders by submitting a corrected physician's order and pharmacy label.
+Parents/guardians are responsible for informing the school of changes in medication or treatment orders by submitting a corrected physician's order and new prescription from the pharmacy.